Nkca122/DSPMLab/README.md

 2. What is the difference between a structure and a class in c ?

 3. How to dynamically allocate memeory for a structure in c ?

+4. implement a structure, mobile phones, create an array of structure then read the data and display them in table format

+5. Create a user defined data type to accept data about `N` students perform the following operations
+> - Create
+> - Modify
+> - delete
+> - display

+**NOTE**: use a menu driven approach for this programm

+6. Using DMA create a structure, for movies

+**NOTE**: use a menu driven approach for this programm

+7. Using a pointer to structure , define a structure called `Cars`, collect data about `N` cars and display them